Times You May Need a Tooth Extraction

 Fractured or Broken Teeth

 Accidents, injuries, or chronic teeth grinding can result in fractured or broken teeth.
-Depending on the severity and location of the damage, some broken teeth can be repaired with crowns or veneers.
-However, if the tooth is broken below the gum line or into multiple pieces, saving it might not be possible.
-In those situations, extraction often allows for pain relief and paves the way for restorative options like implants or bridges.
+Depending on the severity and location of the damage, we can repair some broken teeth with crowns or veneers.

 Infection or Abscess That Doesn’t Respond to Treatment

 An abscessed tooth can be extremely painful and dangerous if left untreated.
 When bacteria invade the pulp of the tooth and cause infection, root canal therapy is often the first line of defense.
-However, if the infection persists despite treatment or if the tooth is structurally compromised, extraction may be the safest course of action to stop the infection from spreading and protect your overall health.

 Preparing for Dentures or Other Restorative Work

-Tooth Extraction in Broomall, PA
+Remove a Problem Tooth in Broomall, PA